 Our Clergy Members

-Prime Bishop, Ecumenical Catholic Diocese of America
+Bishop Ordinary, Ecumenical roman Catholic Diocese of America

 President, St. Barnabas Mission

-Archbishop Peter Paul Brennan, DD
+Archbishop Peter Paul Brennan, DD, West Hemstead, New York

 Bishop Emeritus, Ecumenical Catholic Diocese of America